Open-Research-Program/HCOE/Learnings/README.md

-#Topics of Interest by the Community
+# Topics of Interest Raised by the Community

 The group was prompted "What three things [would] you like to get out of this experience" The following table lists the topics of interest they would like to better understand.